jcdrubay/documentation/content/applications/productivity/whatsapp.rst

 The WhatsApp connector supports two flows: company-initiated, and customer-initiated.
 A company can initiate a discussion by sending a template to one or more people.
-Once the template is sent, the recipient can answer in order to trigger a discussion between the sender and the receiver (a *Discuss* chat window pops up if the customer answers within 15 days).
+Once the template is sent, the recipient can answer in order to trigger a discussion between the sender and the receiver (a **Discuss** chat window pops up if the customer answers within 15 days).

-If the discussion is initiated by the client (e.g. by sending to the company's public WhatsApp number), Odoo opens a group chat with all operators responsible for this WhatsApp channel.
+If the discussion is initiated by the client (e.g. by sending a message to the company's public WhatsApp number), Odoo opens a group chat with all operators responsible for the WhatsApp channel.

 .. tip::
    It is recommended to set up multiple WhatsApp accounts for different departments.
 For example,